JustinBrubaker7/Notely/README.md

   # Notely

   ## Description
   #### The note taking app.
-A web based note taking app helps you easily store information and pull it back up again when you need it most.
+A web based note taking application that helps you easily store information and pull it back up again when you need it most.
   <p><a href="https://notely-notetaker.herokuapp.com/">Live application</a></p>
   ------------------------------------------------------